AlexsLemonade/reproducible-research/external-workshops/using-tools-and-materials.md

 * Make sure you are the owner of the new repository and click `Create Fork`.
 <img src="screenshots/reproducible-research-fork-2.png" width=800>

 * Now you will have your own copy of the repository and can make any modifications to the materials.
+* The`docs` directory contains content for the course website.
-Be sure to update the `workshop-schedule` and `participant_information` files.
-These can be found in your copy of the [`docs` folder](https://github.com/AlexsLemonade/reproducible-research/tree/main/docs).
+	* Be sure to update the `workshop-schedule` and `participant_information` for your own workshop!
+* The `instructor_notes` directory contains notes for live demonstration instruction.
+Refer to these notes for helpful guidance on teaching certain activities in this course.
+* The `workshop_materials` directory contains additional workshop materials such as cheatsheets and links to the lecture slides.

 **2.)
 You will also be using another repository, called [`rrp-workshop-exercises`](https://github.com/AlexsLemonade/rrp-workshop-exercises).**
 This separate repository holds exercises, data, and scripts used during the interactive portion of the course.